Sainsbury's and Asda appeal for more time for merger probe

-LONDON (Reuters) - Sainsbury’s (SBRY.L) and Asda (WMT.N), the two British supermarkets that are trying to merge, said they wanted more time to provide and consider all the evidence in the competition investigation into the deal.
+LONDON, Dec 12 (Reuters) - Sainsbury’s and Asda , the two British supermarkets that are trying to merge, said they wanted more time to provide and consider all the evidence in the competition investigation into the deal.

 The two companies said the current timetable did not give them, or the Competition and Markets Authority, sufficient time given the unprecedented scale and complexity of the case.